 After a long reading in various forums, with the usual suspects, I came across the Samuels of Alexander hot man.

-In a nice phone conversation, it was clear that fit like a bucket on bucket and what can I say ...
-I was not disappointed, relive music, hear things that were not there before.
+During a nice phone call, it was clear they fit like ass on bucket and what can I say ...
+I was not disappointed, experience music in a new way, hear things that weren't there before.

 Since my listening room is also my home theater, it did not take long and they were used as front speakers.
 After that it was clear the devil theater can take off and a few emails later it was firmly established the HQ Compact.